skypyproject/skypy/docs/power_spectrum/index.rst

 Here we plot the Eisenstein and
 Hu fitting formula and the non-linear power spectrum, using the Smith halofit model.
 For this we use a config file.
-We

 .. literalinclude:: examples/power_spectrum.yml
    :language: yaml